On the physical process first law for dynamical black holes: Conclusion

 \section{Conclusion}

 Generically, realistic black holes are supposed to be dynamic due to presence of flux across the horizon.
 It can however be stationary for finite intervals of time when there is no flux.
 Hence the notion of Black holes as depicted by global stationary solutions of some equations of motion describing gravity, does not exist in reality.
-Consequently the assumption of existence of a regular bifurcation surface associated with every non-extremal black hole is only an idealisation.\\
+Consequently the assumption of existence of a regular bifurcation surface associated with every non-extremal black hole is only an idealization.
+Therefore there is an immediate difficulty in defining the entropy of a black hole in such scenarios.
+As has been discussed this is due to the ambiguities in the assigning of Wald's entropy to the cross-sections of such dynamical black holes.
+We have therefore discussed the ambiguities in the definition of Wald's entropy and the extent to which it affects the PPFL.
+In particular we show that to linear orders in perturbation the ambiguities in the Wald entropy do not affect the PPFL as long as the integration range is from the initial bifurcation surface to the final stationary horizon cross-section.
+However, the second order variation of entropy turns out to be affected by ambiguities.

-Given a non degenerate Killing horizon $\mathcal K$, there are theorems that state that one can always extend the spacetime such that $\mathcal K$, in the extended spacetime is a bifurcate Killing horizon \cite{Racz:1992bp}, hence establishing the fact that on a larger manifold the assumption of the presence of a bifurcation surface is viable.
+Given a non degenerate Killing horizon $\mathcal K$, there are theorems that state that one can always extend the spacetime such that $\mathcal K$, in the extended spacetime is a bifurcate Killing horizon \cite{Racz:1995nh}, hence establishing the fact that on a larger manifold the assumption of the presence of a bifurcation surface is viable.
 Therefore in the dynamical scenario, provided the black hole was stationary initially, one may assume the presence of a bifurcation surface.
 On the other hand, it also seems reasonable that a version of the physical process first law for dynamical black holes must hold even without the assumption of the existence of a bifurcation surface.
 It is precisely this question that we answer in the affirmative, within the dynamical event horizon framework.
-This is a well motivated question considering the fact that in certain quasi-local definitions of evolving black holes viz. dynamical horizons which do not assume a bifurcation surface, an integrated form of the first law can be realised \cite{Ashtekar:2002ag, Ashtekar:2003hk} \footnote{Certain differential forms of the first law also hold under a slow evolution condition \cite{Booth:2003ji}.}. \\
+This is a well motivated question considering the fact that in certain quasi-local definitions of evolving black holes viz. dynamical horizons which do not assume a bifurcation surface, an integrated form of the first law can be realized \cite{Ashtekar:2002ag, Ashtekar:2003hk} \footnote{Certain differential forms of the first law also hold under a slow evolution condition \cite{Booth:2003ji}}.